Electrical

 How Long Do Electric Upgrades Take?

-Every homeowner faced with making the hard decision to replace their electrical panel may need to consider the amount of time it would take.
+Every homeowner facing the hard decision to replace their electrical panel may need to consider how long it would take.

 The time frame we will be looking at is essential because you cannot expect your home to have electricity running during this time.
 Any appliances like refrigerators will be left unpowered.